 Do You Need to Hire a Dog Bite Lawyer in Albuquerque?

-Some dog bite attacks cause minor scrapes and bruises, while others are catastrophic.
-Every year, victims in the US lose their lives in fatal dog attacks.
+Some dog bite attacks cause minor scrapes and bruises, while others are horrendous and even fatal.
+Every year, the City of New Mexico notes that 4.7 million people are bit by dogs each year in the US ad between 10 and 20 lose their lives in these attacks.
 Survivors are often left with severe physical scars and post-traumatic stress disorder.
 A dog attack in Albuquerque can cause many serious personal injuries.

 - Puncture wounds